Chart Color Schemes

 East Geelong has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For areas not covered, they utilise VIC State Government's Regional/LGA projections from 2023 with adjustments made through weighted aggregation of population growth from LGA to SA2 levels.
-By 2041, the suburb of East Geelong is forecasted to have a significant population increase, expanding by 1,122 persons based on aggregated SA2-level projections.
-This reflects an overall gain of approximately 30.7% over the 17 years.
+For areas not covered by this data, VIC State Government's Regional/LGA projections from 2023 are used with adjustments made employing weighted aggregation methods.
+Population growth rates by age group are applied across all areas for years 2032 to 2041.
+By 2041, the suburb of East Geelong is forecasted to increase by 1,105 persons based on aggregated SA2-level projections, reflecting a gain of 27.6% in total over the 17 years.

 Frequently Asked Questions - Population